MacwanEric/macwaneric.github.io/_pages/research.md

 ---
 layout: archive
-title: "Research"
+title: "Research Interest"
 permalink: /research/
 author_profile: true

 ---

-#  Research Interest
+{% include base_path %}

 From my research experience, I have developed a keen interest in understanding tumor evolution.
 Cancer development, as an evolutionary process within an individual, mirrors species evolution.
 Tumors evolve by mutation and selection acting on cells in a tissue.
 Also, the frequency of the mutations present in the DNA of tumor cell populations can be described using the framework of population genetics.